-Once you’ve created quality content, you have to optimize it for search engines before publishing it.
-This will improve your chances of ranking on Google and other major search engines, which can increase your blog’s visibility and get you more organic traffic.
+After creating quality content, the next step is optimizing it for search engines before publishing it.
+This improves your chances of ranking on Google and other major search engines, which can increase your blog’s visibility and get you more organic traffic.

+The way these platforms handle search engine optimization is a primary difference between WordPress and Squarespace.
 There are different ways to optimize your website.
-You can focus on the technical aspects, like load time, or on-page SEO, like keywords, meta descriptions, links, and images.
+You can focus on technical SEO, like reducing page load time, or edit on-page SEO, like keywords, meta descriptions, links, and images.

-To help maximize your efforts, you want to look for a platform with built-in functionality for optimizing both these types of SEO.
+To maximize your efforts, you want a platform with built-in functionality for optimizing both these types of SEO.
 Let’s compare the SEO features of Squarespace and WordPress below to see which is better for your site.

-You won’t have to worry about manually creating or updating a site map either — Squarespace takes care of that for you.
+You won’t have to worry about manually creating or updating a site map — Squarespace takes care of that.

-However, because there are no SEO plugins or add-ons available, you’re limited to the features that Squarespace provides out of the box.
-That means there are no tools you can install on your site to automatically suggest where to add internal links or to compress and optimize your images, for example.
+However, because no SEO plugins or add-ons are available, you’re limited to the features Squarespace provides.
+For example, there are no tools you can install on your site to automatically suggest where to add internal links or compress and optimize your images.

-For that reason, Squarespace is an excellent option for users who are already familiar with SEO best practices.
+For that reason, Squarespace is an excellent option for users already familiar with SEO best practices.

-WordPress is a more versatile platform for creating an SEO-friendly site.
-Like Squarespace, WordPress enables you to add image alt-text, meta descriptions, headings, and custom URLs in your posts and pages and to choose from responsive themes and templates to design your site.
+WordPress is the more versatile platform for creating an SEO-friendly site.
+Like Squarespace, WordPress lets you add image alt-text, meta descriptions, headings, and custom URLs in your posts and pages and lets you choose from responsive themes and templates to design your site.

 If you don’t have experience in web development, you can download or purchase WordPress plugins.
 Plugins like Yoast SEO, WP Rocket, Google XML Sitemaps, and Redirection will simplify or automate the process of optimizing your content, images, page speed, XML sitemaps, and redirects.